-29% Food & Beverage (FB)
+34% Food & Beverage (FB)

-14% General Merchandise, Apparel, Furnishings, & Other (GAFO)
+24% General Merchandise, Apparel, Furnishings, & Other (GAFO)

-54% Neighborhood Goods & Services (NGS)
+41% Neighborhood Goods & Services (NGS)

 %dvrpc

-Mix of Uses Retail accounts for 42% of the uses in Langhorne's downtown, which is one of the lowest shares observed.
-It is also less than the averages of 57% for all downtowns and 60% for the least impacted downtowns.
-In the least impacted downtowns, Food & Beverage (FB) retailers made up a slightly larger share at 30%, while General Merchandise, Apparel, Furnishings & Other (GAFO) retailers made up a much larger share at 38%.
+Mix of Uses Retail accounts for 83% of the uses in East Lansdowne's downtown, which is one of the highest shares observed, much higher than the average of 57% for all downtowns and 60% for the least impacted downtowns.
+In the least impacted downtowns, Food & Beverage (FB) retailers made up a slightly smaller share at 30%, while General Merchandise, Apparel, Furnishings & Other (GAFO) retailers made up a much larger share at 38%.
 In general, as the share of each of these increased, the Pandemic Impact Score descreased.
-Conversely, Neighborhood Goods & Services (NGS) retailers made up a significantly smaller share in the least impacted downtowns at 30%.
+Conversely, Neighborhood Goods & Services (NGS) retailers made up a much smaller share in the least impacted downtowns at 30%.
 On average, as the share of NGS retailers or a downtown's vacancy rate increased, so did the Pandemic Impact Score.
-Langhorne has a vacancy rate of 1%, compared to the average of 7.8% for the least impacted downtowns.

 Visits to Downtown Geolocated, deidentified cellphone location data was analyzed to determine the pandemic's impact on visits to the region's downtowns and their trade areas.
-Visits to Langhorne were as follows: Pre-Pandemic Delaware: 0.0% Maryland: 0.0% New Jersey: 5.9% • Shutdown | March 13 - June 15, 2020 Delaware: 0.0% Maryland: 0.0% New Jersey: 5.4% • Reopening | June 16 - October 31, 2020 Delaware: 0.0% Maryland: 0.0% New Jersey: 4.6%
+Visits to East Lansdowne were as follows: Pre-Pandemic Delaware: 1.2% Maryland: 0.0% New Jersey: 1.8% • Shutdown | March 13 - June 15, 2020 Delaware: 0.5% Maryland: 0.0% New Jersey: 1.4% • Reopening | June 16 - October 31, 2020 Delaware: 1.1% Maryland: 0.0% New Jersey: 1.1%